-WASHINGTON-U.S. Senate Democratic Whip Dick Durbin (D-IL) will host De' Andre Wilborn as his guest for President Donald Trump's State of the Union Address.
+WASHINGTON - U.S. Senate Democratic Whip Dick Durbin (D-IL) hosted De' Andre Wilborn, who is his guest for President Donald Trump's State of the Union Address.
 De'Andre, a native of the West Side of Chicago, Illinois, is a senior at George Westinghouse College Prep Academy.
 In October, Durbin held a roundtable event at Westinghouse College Prep to discuss strategies to support economic opportunity and improve health, where he heard directly from students, including De'Andre, about their experience in the Northwestern Medicine Scholars Program.
+The Northwestern

-The Northwestern Medicine Scholars Program is a partnership with Chicago Public Schools (CPS) and Westinghouse College Prep that prepares students from socially vulnerable communities for college and a career in the health sciences.
+Medicine Scholars Program is a partnership with Chicago Public Schools (CPS) and Westinghouse College Prep that prepares students from socially vulnerable communities for college and a career in the health sciences.

-"When I met De'Andre in October, it didn't take me long to recognize what an impressive young man he is.
-He is a talented student-athlete, a role model in his neighborhood, and has ambitions to study medicine and give back to his community.
-De' Andre has a bright future ahead of him and I'm honored to have him join me for the State of the Union," Durbin said.
+"De'Andre is an impressive young man, a talented scholar-athlete, and a role model in his neighborhood.
+More than two dozen colleges are hoping he chooses them for higher education, which says it all.
+De'Andre has a bright future ahead of him, no matter what he chooses to pursue in life, and I'm honored to have him join me for the State of the Union," Durbin said.